Enhancing Network Failure Mitigation with Performance-Aware Ranking: Design

-To robustly estimate CLP distributions without exact flow routing information, \sysname samples multiple potential paths (\circled{5}) for the given network state (\eg with or without a failure or mitigation, \circled{4}) for each flow to ensure a desired statistical confidence (\secref{sec:swarm:internals}).
+\sysname addresses routing uncertainty by evaluating CLPs on enough flow path samples (\circled{5}) to reach a target statistical confidence (\secref{sec:swarm:internals}).
+It generates these samples based on the network state (\circled{4}).

-Perhaps the trickiest challenge is to model the impact of losses and dependencies between concurrent flows on throughput and FCT.
-To this end, \sysname uses two techniques.
+The trickiest challenge is to model the impact of losses and dependencies between concurrent flows on throughput and FCT.
+To this end, \sysname uses three techniques.

-First, \sysname addresses changes in bandwidth over time and flow dependencies through a fast and scalable epoch-based flow rate estimator.
-Specifically, it divides time into multiple epochs, recomputes CLPs in each epoch, and {\em stitches} the results to find an overall estimate.
-Within every epoch, it estimates throughput and FCT for short (\circled{7}) and long flows (\circled{6}) separately since network failures impact these in different ways: larger flows stay in the network longer and are influenced by the variations in the network state but short flows only experience a snapshot of the network and have more predictable FCTs.
+\parae{Epoch-based flow rate estimator.} \sysname uses a fast, scalable epoch-based flow rate estimator to handle temporal bandwidth changes and flow dependencies.
+It divides time into multiple epochs, recomputes CLPs in each epoch, and {\em combines} the results to find an overall estimate.

+\parae{Traffic Classification.} \sysname needs to quickly find effective mitigations at scale rather than accurately estimating the flow performance, which can be slow~\cite{henderson2008network}.
+Therefore, \sysname divides traffic into long (\circled{6}) and short flows (\circled{7}) based on their sizes~\cite{Alizadeh-DCTCP,Homa-Montazeri}.
+In each epoch, it estimates throughput and flow completion time separately.
+This approach results in significantly better mitigations (\secref{sec:evaluation}) for three reasons:

+First, failures affect short and long flow differently.
+Longer flows are exposed to network variations, while shorter flows only experience a snapshot of the network and have more predictable FCTs.

+Second, congestion control algorithms~\cite{bbr,cubic} typically have a start-up phase to find available bandwidth.
+Short flows with few packets may finish during this phase.
+Therefore, they experience queueing delays caused by switch buffer occupancies rather than bandwidth limits~\cite{Alizadeh-DCTCP,Homa-Montazeri}.
+Accounting for these factors improves the effectiveness of our approach.

+Third, previous studies~\cite{Alizadeh-DCTCP,Homa-Montazeri,pfabric} have shown that datacenter traffic is a mixture of short and long flows.
+Short flows are delay-sensitive, while long flows are throughput-sensitive. \sysname reports these separately and allows operators to adjust their mitigations based on their requirements.
+For example, they can prioritize short flows if their workload mainly consists of latency-sensitive short flows.
+Modeling these two classes separately also helps with scalability.
+Future work can explore modeling more than two classes of flows, such as those that are not short enough to ignore startup behavior.